MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

         Country/region for the app.
 Click **Get Started.**
     -   Click File and select Save As.
 -   Check if **The Cloud** is selected.
 Enter **Campus Security** for Name and click **Save**.
-This will make sure that the changes are not removed if the app closes unexpectedly.
+This will make sure that the changes are not lost if the app closes unexpectedly.
+-   Click the back arrow at the top right (below "Power Apps") to return to the app.

 3. Connect to data source (Visits)
     1. Click **View \| Data sources**
     2. Click **See all entities**